-Within these pages we present the Commission's financial statements and performance results for the year ending September 30, 2019.
+The commission remains grateful to the Administration and the Congress for their continuing support of a mission that touches the essence of who we are as Americans.
+Within these pages we present the Commission's financial statements and performance results for the year ending September 30, 2021; our accounting of the resources entrusted to us.